Home » UNESCO World Heritage Sites of India

 • Mughal emperor Akbar built it during the 16th century as his new capital city

-• For nearly a decade it served as the capital of the empire
+• For nearly a decade, it served as the capital of the empire

 • It was abandoned due to a water crisis and unrest in north-west India

-• Emperor shifted the capital to Lahore
+• The emperor shifted the capital to Lahore

 • Akbar decided to construct it in 1571 on the same site where the birth of his son, Jahangir was predicted by saint Shaikh Salim Chisti